 It is important to help subscribers understand the risks of SIM swap fraud.
 Not just how it opens them up to identity theft, but how to recognise the signs and take action.
 They should know that suddenly being unable to make or receive calls and texts is a warning sign, and that they should check whether this is simply a service outage or something more sinister.

 SIM swap fraud is a persistent problem, in no small part because there is no automatic way to detect it.
 Operators looking to reduce its impact on their subscribers and reputation need to take definite action across multiple fronts to prevent fraudsters from exploiting any loopholes in their MSISDN transfer procedures.
-By safeguarding user data, using robust authentication procedures, and keeping everyone involved educated and alert, operators can counter the threat of SIM swap fraud.
+By safeguarding user data, using robust authentication procedures, and keeping everyone involved educated and alert, operators can prevent the threat of SIM swap fraud.